 I’ve offered dried mealworms in my yard for a while now, but not in a big way.
-I would casually toss a small handful into the nearest brush pile each morning for the Carolina Wrens who seem to love them.
-Because I would gather the mealworms and peanuts in the same little basket to take outside each day, inevitably a few mealworms would wind up in the platform feeder with the peanuts and the Blue Jays would often snap them up after they’d cleaned out the peanuts. . . but then the Eastern Bluebirds appeared in the yard, and I got serious about the dried mealworms!
+I would casually toss a small handful into a brush pile each morning for the Carolina Wrens who love them.
+Because I would gather the mealworms and peanuts in the same basket to take outside, inevitably a few would wind up in the platform feeder with the peanuts.
+The Blue Jays would often snap them up after they’d cleaned out the peanuts.
+But then the Eastern Bluebirds appeared in the yard and I got serious about the dried mealworms!

-The bluebirds appeared in the final days of winter when there didn’t seem to be a lot of native food around and I think they were really hungry.
-So they nibbled on the suet and and the occasional sunflower heart and then discovered the odd dried mealworms in the platform feeder.
+The bluebirds appeared in the final days of winter when there wasn’t a lot of native food around.
+I think they were really hungry.
+They nibbled on the suet and and the occasional sunflower heart.
+Then they discovered the odd dried mealworms in the platform feeder.
 I was so thrilled with their surprising presence that I sprinkled more and more in the various feeders.

-The reason this seemed necessary is that European Starlings apparently love these things obsessively and would drive the bluebirds and any other bird in the feeder away to gobble up mealworms.
-Starlings are hard to drive away when they are focused on something, so thinking to give the bluebirds more of a chance, I eventually had them in four feeders.
+The reason this seemed necessary is that European Starlings apparently love these things obsessively.
+They drove bluebirds and any other bird in the feeder away to gobble up mealworms.
+Starlings are hard to drive away when they are focused on something.
+Thinking to give the bluebirds more of a chance, I eventually had them in four feeders.
 But that just spread the starling pain out more and encouraged more starlings.

-I still want to offer it, but not in such large quantities (it’s more of a snack than a balanced meal for birds anyway) but I needed to get it contained to at least slow down the starlings.
-I’ve been noticing that starlings can have trouble dealing with tube feeder ports, so it occurred to me that if I could find a really small tube feeder, I might put a cup of the mealworms in it, slow down the starlings and give the bluebirds a chance.
+I still wanted to offer it, but not in such large quantities.
+(It’s more of a snack than a balanced meal for birds anyway.)
+But I needed to get it contained to at least slow down the starlings.
+I’ve noticed that starlings can have more trouble dealing with tube feeder ports.
+So I decided to try putting a cup of mealworms into a really small tube feeder.
+I hoped this would slow down the starlings and give the bluebirds a chance.
 Enter the Squirrel Buster Standard feeder.

-So it is not a full success, but it has slowed the starlings WAY down and they tend to eat just a little bit for a few minutes, pulling some out of the feeder and then off the ground below and then they give up for awhile.
-They come back, but they don’t stay and eat until it is all gone they way they do if you put mealworms out in a platform feeder.
-(This is similar to what happens if you put suet in an upside-down feeder; starlings will learn to dangle on it briefly and get some, but don’t stay long enough to eat every last bit of it.)
+Using this feeder for mealworms did slow the starlings down at first.
+They tended to eat for a few minutes, pulling some out of the feeder.
+Then they would drop down to pick up mealworms off the ground below and then they give up for awhile.
+They came back, but they didn’t stay and eat until it is all gone they way they do if you put mealworms out in a platform feeder.
+(This is similar to what happens if you put suet in an upside-down feeder.
+On those, starlings learn to dangle on it briefly and get some, but don’t stay long enough to eat every last bit of it.)

 (Please note that these are DRIED mealworms.
-I don’t know that this would work for live mealworms.
-I suspect they could crawl out!)
+I suspect live mealworms could crawl out!)

 But what about the bluebirds and the wrens?
 Will they use this feeder?
 Yes.
 A Carolina Wren figured it out pretty quickly the first day the feeder was up.
 Wrens began stopping by to grab one or two every now and then that first day.

 The bluebirds took a little longer to catch on.
-They’ve been watching me put mealworms out in the platform feeders all along, so I made a point to show them I was putting mealworms into the new feeder when they were sitting up on a branch looking down at me.
+They’d been watching me put mealworms out in the platform feeders all along.
+So I made a point to show them I was putting mealworms in the new feeder when they were watching me.
 One of the females finally caught on later the first day but the males weren’t going for it.

 The bluebirds watched me move the feeder and went to it as soon as I moved away from it.
-I think this is going to work out better.
+It worked out better there.
 Where before they had to first land on one of the other two feeders to get to the mealworm feeder, now they can more easily fly right to it.
-Getting the crazy starlings pointed in a different direction should quiet things down on the other two feeders which should be easier on the Northern Cardinals and House Finches who have been trying to use them.
+Getting the crazy starlings pointed in a different direction quieted things down on the other two feeders.

-Update: If more than one starling arrives at the same time, they bicker and get into prolonged mid-air fights over access.
-Some starlings have figured out how to poke their beak into the gap and then open it wide to push the feeder shroud up temporarily.
-If they are quick, they can grab a mealworm before the shroud comes back down.
+But as time passed, more starlings arrived and it got to be too much.
+If more than one starling arrives at the same time, they bicker and get into prolonged mid-air fights over access.
+Some starlings figured out how to poke their beak into the gap and then open it wide.
+This pushed the feeder shroud up temporarily.
+They could then quickly grab a mealworm before the shroud came back down.